jmahler/terraform-examples/002_aws_hello_world/README.md

 to check is to spin up an instance and check.
 If it isn't installed, install it, create a new ami, and then it should work.

-This example was derived from the example in "Terraform: Up and Running" by Yevgeniy Brikman [[1] Pg.
-58].
+This example was derived from the one given on Pg.
+58 of [Terraform: Up and Running by Yevgeniy Brikman][1].

 [1]: https://www.oreilly.com/library/view/terraform-up-and/9781491977071/